michaelsatumba/mobile-first-social-trading-app/README.md

 **Additional Features and Improvements**
 <br>
-Feature 1: I would have expanded on the notification page.<br>
+Feature 1: I would have created a notification page.<br>
 Feature 2: I would have added more stats on the user page.<br>
 Code Refactoring: I would have spent more time refractoring code<br>
 Testing: I would have done more unit testing.<br>